66daysofdata/Resources/Deep Learning/README.md

 - Apple Core ML
 - Shogun
 - Caffe

+Note: Pytorch is the more pythonic one of them all.
+That is why most ML/DL engineers like it more.
+However, Tensorflow along with Keras is another popular option.

 For the math needed for Deep Learning check the [data science roadmap](https://github.com/66daysofdata/Resources/tree/main/data_science) and especifically see calculus and linear algebra.